meeeddx/meeeddx/README.md

 # 👋 About Me

-I'm Mehdi Head, a self-taught Developer specializing in JavaScript and web technologies.
+I'm ryvorney, a self-taught Developer specializing in JavaScript and web technologies.

 ## 🚀 Skilled In